 Surviving Avalon isn't easy!
-If you or your friends want a more relaxed experience and would prefer to simply enjoy the story without the constant fear of failing, consider applying any of the following modifiers.
-You may decide to use all or only some of them.
+If you or your friends want a more relaxed experience and would prefer to simply enjoy the story without the fear of failing, perform setup and resolve any scalable events as if you had one less person in your Party.